redak105/assignment-synculario/README.md

 * Build a simple iOS or Android app (choose one)
 * Build a basic API (backend for the app)
-* Import the data to a Reddis data storage
+* Import the data to a Redis data storage

 Feature set for the mobile app is defined by yourself.
 Create whatever you want using the data you have. [#KISS](https://en.wikipedia.org/wiki/KISS_principle)